WOW: BIG IDEAS * INTIMATE CONVERSATIONS

 - Nancy Morejon, Award-winning Cuban poet (presented in partnership with Pen World Voices)

-- Malin Falu, Radio and Television personality
+- Malin Falu, Radio and Television personality, producer and host at ESPN Radio

 - Amanda Alcantara, Afro-Latina feminist writer, multimedia journalist, and activist